Covert policing in the United Kingdom: Disclosure of relationships and children by undercover officers

 In November 2015 the Metropolitan Police force apologized unreservedly to seven women "tricked into relationships" over a period of 25 years by officers in the Special Demonstration Squad (SDS) and the National Public Order Intelligence Unit (NPOIU).
 The officers involved had eventually "vanished", leaving questions and deceit behind, described by victims as "psychological torture".
 Financial settlements estimated at £3 million for the seven claimants were also made as part of the settlement.

 Crown Prosecutors declined to bring charges against any police officers or their supervisors, including charges for rape and other sexual crimes (covering sex under false pretences, unconsented sexual acts, and other potential offences).
 The CPS statement stated that misrepresenting identity, and obtaining sexual consent due to a false identity, did not generally create an offence of rape in English law, other than in specific statutory-defined situations, and therefore rape charges would be unlikely to succeed.
 For similar reasons, indecent assault, procurement for sexual intercourse by false pretences, and misconduct in office were also felt to lack sufficient basis for a conviction.

-The disclosures also led to the closing of the units concerned, and a public inquiry titled the "Undercover Policing Inquiry", concerning the conduct of police in undercover operations.
-The inquiry is led by senior judge Lord Justice Pitchford, a Lord Justice of Appeal and member of the Privy Council.
+The disclosures also led to the closing of the units concerned, and a public inquiry titled the "Undercover Policing Inquiry", concerning the conduct of police in undercover operations, led by Christopher Pitchford, a Lord Justice of Appeal and member of the Privy Council.

 Media

-Several now-exposed undercover police are profiled in the book Undercover: The True Story of Britain's Secret Police (2013).
+Several policemen who carried out undercover operations are profiled in the book Undercover: The True Story of Britain's Secret Police (2013).

 The play Any Means Necessary is based on the infiltration of the Ratcliffe-on-Soar power station protest.
 It was the staged at Nottingham Playhouse in February 2016.

-A planned television drama series is based on the story of the undercover officers.
+Spanner films in 2014 planned a television drama series based on the story of the undercover officers.